Do What You Can to Ease Side Effects of Treatment for Uterine Cancer

 Add mild exercise, such as walking, to your daily routine.
 This will help you to get a more restful sleep at night as well.

 Balance activity with rest.
 Save your energy for important tasks.

 Drink plenty of water.
 Dehydration adds to fatigue.

 Talk with your doctor about medications or treatments that may help manage your anemia.

 Many people may feel blue, anxious, or distressed after being told they have cancer.
 You may also have these feelings if you were told that you needed to have a hysterectomy.
 These feelings are normal and may continue or come back during your recovery from surgery or during other treatments:

 Consider seeking counseling, joining a cancer support group, or finding a cancer ?buddy? who can help you cope.

 Ask your doctor about medications for depression and anxiety.

 People who eat well during cancer treatment maintain their strength better, are more active, and are better able to ward off infection.
 It?s important to remember that your body needs energy to heal itself.
 Maintaining your weight is a good way to know if you are giving your body the energy it needs.
-When you?re being treated for cancer, a diet high in calories and protein is usually best.
 The problem is that side effects of treatment, especially chemotherapy, can make you not want to eat.
 Some chemotherapy treatments can change the way food tastes to you.
 Hormone therapy can also cause appetite changes.
 Ask your doctor for a referral to a registered dietitian if you are having trouble eating or maintaining your weight.

 Also, try these tips to stimulate your desire to eat: